Jeremy Thode said he is just starting to learn the ropes as the newest trustee on the Smithtown board of education.

 He previously worked in the Commack School District as a physical education teacher and then athletic director.
 He assumed the same position at Center Moriches school district when he moved there and eventually gained many other titles before becoming assistant principal at Center Moriches High School.

-Thode currently has four daughters enrolled in the Smithtown school district, Alexandra, Emma, Hannah and Olivia, spanning from the primary school to the high school.
+Thode currently has four daughters enrolled in the Smithtown school district, spanning from the primary school to the high school.

 “I am excited to continue learning the concerns and issues that are present in the district,” Thode said.
 Personally, I am most concerned with the social and emotional components of education for our students.